 The statistics of production shown in the following tables are in terms of live weight for fish, crustaceans, and molluscs.
 In interpreting fisheries statistics, allowance should be made for the incomplete coverage.
-Returns are collected from licensed professional fishermen only, and as a result the published totals fall short of total fish production to the extent of the catch by amateur fishermen, the commercial catch by persons not licensed as professional fishermen, and unrecorded catch by professional fishermen.
+Until 1974-75, returns were collected from licensed professional fishermen only, and as a result the published totals fall short of total fish production to the extent of the catch by amateur fishermen, the commercial catch by persons not licensed as professional fishermen.
+In 1974-75, fish production was obtained from main points of disposal, thereby excluding catch retained and catch disposed of by direct retail sale by fishermen.

-The following table shows certain particulars about the fishing industry in Victoria for the years 1969-70 to 1973-74:
+The following table shows certain particulars about the fishing industry in Victoria for the years 1970-71 to 1974-75: